wazuh/wazuh-documentation/source/installation-guide/wazuh-indexer/installation-assistant.rst

 Indicate your deployment configuration, create the SSL certificates to encrypt communications between the Wazuh components, and generate random passwords to secure your installation.

 #.
-Download the Wazuh installation assistant and the configuration file.
+Download the Wazuh installation script and the configuration file.

       .. code-block:: console